South Korea's Moon: I'll meet Kim 'at any time, at any place'

 Meeting with Chinese leader Xi Jinping on Thursday, Moon asked Beijing to "take a leading role as a member nation of the UNSC (the United Nations Security Council)."

-Xi said that China is "doing its best to prevent North Korea from advancing nuclear and missile program."
+Xi said that China is "doing its best to prevent North Korea from advancing (its) nuclear and missile program."

 Following their dinner Thursday in Hamburg, Trump answered one shouted question from journalists on whether he had "given up" on Xi as a partner in the effort to rid the Korean peninsula of nuclear weapons.